Plant-Based Diet Can Reverse Heart Disease

 According to Dr. Dean Ornish of the Preventative Medicine Research Institute, a plant-based diet with 10% or less of fat (preferably polyunsaturated or monosaturated) can actually reverse damage and reduce the risk of a heart attack.

-Dr. Ornish has published many articles and is also famous for inspiring Bill Clinton to shift to a mostly plant-based, or vegan, diet.
-Bill Clinton said he decided to try a vegan diet after learning that approximately 82% of the high risk people who went dairy-free and meat-free began to heal their arterial blockage.
-That’s really inspiring!
+Dr. Ornish has published articles that show approximately 82% of the high risk people who went dairy-free and meat-free began to heal their arterial blockage.
+That’s inspiring and amazing.

 Note: this site does not provide medical advice.
 It is for information only.